Khao San Road: The Backpacker Street in Bangkok

 Originally more of a meeting place for low-budget vacationers and backpackers, Khao San Road is now actually a must-see for any Bangkok visitor.
 In the evenings, the atmosphere ranges from parties to social gatherings, while during the day there are endless shopping opportunities.
 Street food is available around the clock anyway.
 Particularly popular photo motifs are snack stands with grilled insects, worms or scorpions, which are always used for culinary tests of courage.
 Even tattoo studios can be found here.
 I don’t want to know how many people wake up early in the morning with a tattoo as a souvenir: The nights on Khao San Road can get wild!

-If you’re not into dancing the night away, you can also take it easy around Khao San Road.
-Between the bars there are always individual massage parlors where you can get your feet massaged in comfortable armchairs right on the street, for example.
+If you’re not into dancing the night away, you can take it easy around Khao San Road.
+Between the bars, there are always individual massage parlors where you can have your feet massaged in comfortable armchairs right on the street, for example.
 Personally, I don’t find it particularly appealing and always somehow a bit unhygienic, but people seem to be into it!

 Rambuttri Road: The laid-back alternative to Khao San